Singpass Face Verification

 After

-Next, we also removed the black and white filter while scanning.
-9 out of 15 participants shared that not seeing their face was shocking.
-They hope to see their face while scanning as much as possible.
 Removing the filter also allows users to correct any lighting issues on the spot and increases probability of a successful scan.

 Before